KavyPings/TokenFlow_latest/README.md

 TokenFlow OS is a full-stack platform for securing and governing AI-driven decision workflows.
 It combines zero-trust execution controls with fairness auditing so teams can prove that automated systems are both safe and accountable.

+## Inspiration

+TokenFlow was inspired by the Google-related incident highlighted on our project website, which reinforced a core problem in modern AI systems: powerful automated workflows can fail when execution controls and governance safeguards are not enforced together.
+This project was built to address that gap by combining strict execution boundaries with fairness and compliance checks in one platform.

 ## What TokenFlow Solves

 Modern agentic systems often fail in two places: